An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 Now we come to more recent methods or extensions.

-\paragraph{Extended Justifications} The notion of offline justification is recently extended to handle choice rules and constraints~\cite{trieu2021} and implemented in the xASP2 system, also supporting aggregates~\cite{DBLP:journals/logcom/AlvianoTSB24}.
+\paragraph{Extended Justifications.} The notion of offline justification has been recently extended to handle choice rules and constraints~\cite{trieu2021} and implemented in the xASP2 system, also supporting aggregates~\cite{DBLP:journals/logcom/AlvianoTSB24}.

-One of the main changes in xASP2 is that it computes the \emph{well-founded model} of the given program $P$ first.\footnote{Briefly, the well-founded model $\mathit{WFM}(P)$ is a 3-valued approximation of $\AS(P)$ where atoms true (resp.\ false) in $\mathit{WFM}(P)$ are true (resp.\ false) in each $I \in \AS(P)$ \cite{van1991well}. } The false atoms in this model are then used together with a minimal set of atoms which additionally need to be assumed false in order to reconstruct $I$ from the facts of $P$ via simple iterative application of the rules.
-The overall explanation construction is handled via program rewriting and ASP meta encodings computing the minimal assumption set and a graph which consists of the iterative rule application yielding $\ell$.
-The graph is a tree and its leaves are either facts, atoms false in the well-founded model, or assumptions.
+One of the main changes in xASP2 is that it computes the \emph{well-founded model} of the given program $P$ first.\footnote{Briefly, the well-founded model $\mathit{WFM}(P)$ is a 3-valued approximation of $\AS(P)$ where atoms true (resp.\ false) in $\mathit{WFM}(P)$ are true (resp.\ false) in each $I \in \AS(P)$ \cite{van1991well}. } The explanation identifies which atoms are false in the well-founded model and determines a minimal set of additional atoms that must be assumed false.
+Together with the program facts, these allow deriving the atoms in $I$ through rule application.
+The overall explanation is constructed in two phases: first, program rewriting and ASP meta encodings compute the minimal assumption set; second, these assumptions are used to generate a tree-like justification graph.
+The tree-like graph represents the rule application sequence yielding the target literal $\ell$, where internal nodes correspond to rule applications and leaves are either facts, atoms false in the well-founded model, or assumptions.

 \begin{example}[Ex.~\ref{ex:initial} cont'd]